Fixatron/TFRom-Recreation/README.md

 ##   Things I want to change
 - better hit boxes  ☑
-- new character sprites
-- simultaneous 2 players
-- megaman style boss fights
-- pre-bossfight dialog
-- better music
-- pause menu
 - health bar ☑
 - fire missiles in bot mode ☑
+- new character sprites
+- simultaneous 2 players (not enough room)
+- megaman style boss fights (not enough room)
+- pre-bossfight dialog (maybe, using the level 10 sideroom)
+- better music (maybe)
-- expand PRG Rom
+- expand PRG Rom (not necessary to make a decent game, but would be nice to have more content)
 - improve ice mechanics
 - multi-directional shooting
 - script a new ending and storyline
 - use the stage 10 sideroom for different story notes depending on the playthrough number and player (Rodimus/Magnus)
+- reasonable points for enemies that werent previously expected to be destroyed

 ##  Things I've changed (RomHack)
 * added 08 hitbox to plr bullet x and y value